Yamnaya culture: Archaeogenetics

 Haplogroup R1b, specifically the Z2103 subclade of R1b-L23, is the most common Y-DNA haplogroup found among the Yamnaya specimens.
 This haplogroup is rare in Western Europe and mainly exists in Southeastern Europe today.
-Additionally, a minority are found to belong to haplogroup J2 and I2.
+A minority are found to belong to haplogroup J2 and I2.
 They are found to belong to a wider variety of West Eurasian mtDNA haplogroups, including U, T, and haplogroups associated with Caucasus hunter-gatherers and Early European Farmers.
 A small but significant number of Yamnaya kurgan specimens from Northern Ukraine carried the East Asian mtDNA haplogroup C4.

-People of the Yamnaya culture are believed to have had mostly brown eye colour, light to intermediate skin, and brown hair colour, with some variation.
+People of the Yamnaya culture generally had brown eye colour, intermediate skin colour, and dark brown hair colour, with some variation.

 Some Yamnaya individuals are believed to have carried a mutation to the KITLG gene associated with blond hair, as several individuals with Steppe ancestry are later found to carry this mutation.
 The Ancient North Eurasian Afontova Gora group, who contributed significant ancestry to Western Steppe Herders, are believed to be the source of this mutation.
 A study in 2015 found that Yamnaya had the highest ever calculated genetic selection for height of any of the ancient populations tested.
 It has been hypothesized that an allele associated with lactase persistence (conferring lactose tolerance into adulthood) was brought to Europe from the steppe by Yamnaya-related migrations.